MhAllan/Xeeny/README.md

 await host.Open();
 ```

-You can also use your own serializer by implementing ISerializer and then calling `WithSerializer(ISerializer serializer)`
+* You can also use your own serializer by implementing ISerializer and then calling `WithSerializer(ISerializer serializer)`

+## Logging
+Xeeny uses same logging system found in Asp.Net Core
+* Console Logger
+* Debug Logger
+* Custome Logger

+To use loggers add the nuget package of the logger, then call `WithXXXLogger` where you can pass the `LogLevel`

 ## Transports
 * TCP: Sockets